 Ludwig A Dischner III, MA, PMP

-Marketing & Commercial Project Analyst ~ ConnectShip
+Marketing & Commercial Project Analyst

 Ludwig is an integral piece of the team, communicating logistics solutions to a wide range of audiences and improving ConnectShip's project direction.
 Ludwig holds a master’s degree in strategic communication and in project management from the University of Oklahoma, after graduating from the University of Tulsa with a bachelor's degree in business marketing.
 He also maintains his PMP certification.